Belgodie/belgodie.github.io/_pages/research.md

 #   style            -> card layout name (currently "projects" or "publications")
 #   show_meta        -> set to false to hide project metadata line
 #   cta_url / cta_label -> optional button under publication lists
-#   link_field       -> front-matter field to use for the link icon (set to "url" to use the page URL)
+#   link_field       -> what to use for the link icon ("url" to use the internal page URL // 'pdf' for /files/paper.pdf // 'paperurl' for doi.org from markdown file)
-#   link_url         -> constant URL applied to every item (overrides link_field if present)
+#   link_url         -> constant URL applied to every item (overrides link_field if present) - almost never used
-#   link_external    -> true to open the icon link in a new tab
+#   link_external    -> true to open the icon link in a new tab (good for external sites) // false or omitted is same tab (good for internal pages)
-#   link_label_prefix -> optional text prepended to the accessible label for the icon
+#   link_label_prefix -> optional text prepended to the accessible label for the icon (For screen readers)
 # Any Markdown between <!-- section: id --> and <!-- endsection --> renders inside the card before the auto-generated list.
 sections:
   - title: "Current Projects"